This article is a tourist guide on Italy and the most famous mountains in Italy.

 • Campo Imperatore

-The Campo Imperatore, Italy’s “Little Tibet,” is a huge plateau that rises above 1,500 meters above sea level.
+The Campo Imperatore, Italy’s “Little Tibet,” is a vast plateau that rises above 1,500 meters above sea level.

-It’s around 30 kilometers long and just under 10 kilometers wide, and it’s dominated by the Corno Grande, the park’s highest mountain.
+It’s around 30 kilometres long, just under 10 kilometres wide, and it’s dominated by the Corno Grande, the park’s highest mountain.
 Winter skiing is the area’s main draw, but it’s also a beautiful place to walk or drive in the summer.

 Mussolini was imprisoned in 1943 at the Hotel Campo Imperatore, which now houses the Mussolini Museum.

-Due to large snowfalls, driving around the area from late October to early March might be difficult.
+Due to significant snowfalls, driving around the area from late October to early March might be difficult.
 Although many roads have been cleaned, extreme caution is advised, and wheel chains should be used.

 • Monti Sibillini National Park